spiffe/helm-charts-hardened/charts/spire/README.md

 ## Upgrade notes

-We only support upgrading one major version at a time.
+We only support upgrading one major/minor version at a time.
 Version skipping isn't supported.
+Please see https://spiffe.io/docs/latest/spire-helm-charts-hardened-about/upgrading/ for details.

 ### 0.21.X

 - In previous versions, spire-server.upstreamAuthority.certManager.issuer_name would incorrectly have '-ca' appended.
 Starting with this version, that is no longer the case.
 If you previously set this value, you likely want to update your value to include the '-ca' suffix in the value to have your deployment continue to function properly.

+- The default value of spire-server.controllerManager.entryIDPrefixCleanup changed from "" to false.
+Prior to this release upgrades cleaned up old entries in the database.
+After upgrading to 0.21.X, manual entries will not be overridden by the spire-controller-manager.
+Skipping over chart releases (unsupported), requires manual setting of this value to "" to trigger the cleanup.

 ### 0.20.X